varshacharappalli/Speak-Easy/README.md

 4. Listen to native pronunciations and improve your fluency.

 ## Technologies Used
-1.Backend:
--Node.js with Express
--Integration with:
-AssemblyAI for speech-to-text conversion
-Deepseek AI
-gTTS (Google Text-to-Speech) for audio generation
+1.Backend:Node.js with Express,AssemblyAI for speech-to-text conversion,Deepseek AI ,gTTS (Google Text-to-Speech) for audio generation

-2.Frontend:
--React.js
--Tailwind CSS
+2.Frontend:React.js,Tailwind CSS

-🎯 Start practicing and take your language skills to the next level! 🚀